 The Italian researchers used a rigorous procedure to understand beverage-chocolate pairings.
 The way people tasted the 54 pairs does not represent the way we usually consume chocolate and wine.

-However, the learnings provide useful guidance if you rarely practice such food and wine pairing.
+However, the teachings provide useful guidance if you rarely practice such food and wine pairing.

 Please share it

 Gianluca Donadini, Maria Daria Fumi, Milena Lambri, The hedonic response to chocolate and beverage pairing: A preliminary study , Food Research International, 48, 2, 2012, Pages 703-711, ISSN 0963-9969,